 Blacks in the United States (U.S.) experience among the highest reported rate of hypertension (44%) worldwide.

 In comparison, Nigeria has an age-adjusted hypertension prevalence of 13.5%, and Jamaica of 28.6%.
 Compared to their White counterparts, Blacks in the U.S. are 40% more likely to be diagnosed with hypertension and 30% more likely to die from heart disease.

 A major limitation of this evidence is the lack of consideration of the heterogeneity within the U.S. Black population, for example based on immigration trends over the past 50 years.
 While some Blacks have been in the U.S. for many generations, others are long-standing or recent immigrants of African descent from places such as Africa and the Caribbean.

-This is the same with Native American and hunter-gatherer gene and health hypotheses and many immigrant populations that experience explosions of chronic disease compared to their parents.
+This is the same with Indians and hunter gatherers and other populations that experience explosions of chronic disease compared to their parents.

 According to the National Institutes of Health, more than 65 percent of all humans are cow milk intolerant.
 This urgent public health crisis impacts an estimated 30-50 million Americans and has been linked to serious health hazards including cancer, diabetes, obesity, and other chronic diseases.